 Practical self-care is typically about your life and what you need to do in a more logistical or practical sense, such as working on decluttering or tackling something on your to-do list.
 Yes, this can be self-care also.

-Social self-care is using friends and others to help take care of yourself.
+Social self-care uses friends and others to help take care of yourself.
 This would be engaging in activities that include others or allow you to be social.

-You can look at self-care and making sure that you take care of body, mind, and spirit.
-All of these aspects of ourselves need care.
-As you look at the list, some of the ideas might not be realistic because of where you live (for example, you might not be able to walk on the beach because you don’t live near one), but perhaps you can walk in the forest.
+You can look at self-care and make sure that you take care of body, mind, and spirit.
+All of these parts of you likely need attention and care to help you feel complete.
+As you look at the list of self-care activities, some of the ideas might not be realistic because of where you live (for example, you might not be able to walk on the beach because you don’t live near one), but perhaps you can walk in the forest.
 Or, the activity might not be practical because of the time of year: you can’t always jump in puddles, or a hike may be unrealistic for you if it’s Winter and snowing.